Amy Serrano

-Amy Serrano (born November 8, 1966) is a Cuban-American filmmaker, author and human rights activist.
+Amy Serrano (born November 8, 1966) is an American filmmaker, author and human rights activist.
 She is most well known for her documentary, The Sugar Babies: The Plight of the Children of Agricultural Workers on the Sugar Industry of the Dominican Republic.
-She has also produced and directed several documentaries for PBS.

 Early life and education

-Born in a post-revolutionary Cuba, and into a life of poverty and oppression, after being forced to separate from her family and home, Serrano was relocated to Miami as a political refugee.
+Serrano was born in a post-revolutionary Cuba, and after having to separate from her family and homeland just before the age of 2, Serrano was relocated to Miami as a political refugee.

 Serrano attended Florida International University and graduated with a degree in Sociology and Anthropology with a focus on Latin-American and Caribbean Studies, Race and Ethnicity.

 In 2007, Serrano relocated from her hometown of Miami, Florida to New Orleans, Louisiana to work on her writing.

 Filmmaking

 Serrano's first work was as a producer for the PBS documentary Adios Patria?
 The Cuban Exodus.
 The film recalls the stories of Cubans fleeing their homeland, unfolding onto the shores of South Florida.
 It features interviews, from liberals to the conservative.
 The film is narrated by Academy Award nominee Andy Garcia.

 Serrano executive produced the PBS broadcast Cafe con Leche: Voices of Exiles' Children.
 The film is an introspective look at the first wave of Cuban exiles who came to the United States, who are now young adults.

 Serrano directed and produced the PBS broadcast A Woman's Place: Voices of Contemporary Hispanic-American Women featuring Hispanic-American Women.

 Serrano wrote, produced and directed the U.S. co-production for the feature-length film Move!
 Produced in Rome, Italy and distributed through film festivals and television in Europe, Move! is composed of short films by 11 filmmakers exploring the dispassionate state of humanity through varied emotions.

 Serrano went up against Big Sugar to investigate child labor and human trafficking when she filmed, produced, wrote and directed the feature-length documentary The Sugar Babies: The Plight of the Children of Agricultural Workers on the Sugar Industry of the Dominican Republic.
 Narrated by Haitian-American author Edwidge Danticat and composed of field recordings coupled with outside testimony, the film explores the lives of the descendants of the first Africans delivered to the island of Hispaniola for the bittersweet commodity that once ruled the world."
 The film's release resulted in multiple death threats against Serrano and persecution by Big Sugar and the Government of the Dominican Republic.

 Serrano's body of work includes directing and producing the short film Of Hope, Courage and Justice: A Global Mosaic of Women in Human Rights, and associate producing the Emmy-Award nominated Havana: Portrait of Yesteryear, narrated by Gloria Estefan, for PBS.